 Another negative is to ask a lot of questions in your letter.

 To be seriously considered as a house sitting candidate, you should put some effort into building your profile.
-There should be no blanks here – your photos section should be full, you should have a video, references and a good description of your skills and experience.
+There should be no blanks here - your photos section should be full, a video helps us see your personality, good references and a detailed description of your skills and experience.

 Though it may sound like we only choose experienced sitters, we consider anyone who has a full profile right from the start.